Support continuing efforts to produce full episodes of "Community Albums"...

-During February and March 2020, DAFT is proud to work with Detroit School of Arts students, Lawrence Tech University students and local film educators and professionals to gather oral histories and develop documentaries on the city.
+During February 2020, DAFT was proud to work with Detroit School of Arts students, Lawrence Tech University students and local film educators and professionals to gather oral histories and develop documentaries on the city.
 More info below...

 WHAT : The Community Albums Workshop is designed to provide an opportunity for talented high school students in Detroit to learn the art of documentary video production and some animation in a series of intense weekend workshops.
 Twelve students will be selected to be part of this special workshop on the basis of their personal statements and teacher recommendations.